linstats/linstats.github.io/content/authors/admin/_index.md

 ## About Me

-I’m Zhu Xuelin, born and raised in China.
-Currently, I’m pursuing a PhD in statistics, and I’m also an amateur badminton player.
+I'm Zhu Xuelin, born and raised in China.
+Currently, I'm pursuing a PhD in statistics, and I'm also an amateur badminton player.

-My research focuses on applied statistics, particularly in developing novel approaches for sports analytics, with badminton as a primary application domain for shot placement prediction and tactical analysis.

-As a **professional researcher** in this field, I am also involved in badminton in multiple other capacities - as **competitive player**, **part-time umpire**, and **occasional coach**.
+My research focuses on applied statistics, particularly in developing novel approaches for sports analytics, with badminton as a primary application domain.
+As a **professional researcher** in this field, I am also involved in badminton in multiple other capacities:
+- **Competitive player**
+- **Part-time umpire**
+- **Occasional coach**

 I was a member of the Southern University of Science and Technology's campus team, where I specialized in men's doubles.